Executive Committee

 He has published in prestigious journals such as the Journal of the American College of Cardiology (JACC) and the International Journal of Cardiology.
 He is a reviewer for a number of local and international journals and the Medical Research Council (MRC) of South Africa.

 Dr Tsabedze is passionate about teaching and training both undergraduate and postgraduate students.
 His research interests include acute and chronic heart failure epidemiology in sub-Saharan Africa, heart failure with preserved ejection fraction, hypertensive heart disease, ischaemic heart disease and interventional cardiology.
 His aim is to ultimately perform globally competitive research which is both relevant and responsive to the health needs of South Africa.
-He is
+He is determined to improve the health.

-Dr Martin Mpe (Ex-Officio President )
+Dr Martin Mpe (Ex-Officio President)

 Prof Mpiko Ntsekhe (Treasurer)